andrewmcdan/Survival-Guide/book/part-02-orientation-time-and-navigation/03-map-compass-and-dead-reckoning.md

 - Declination = −8° (west).
 Magnetic 70° → True 62°.
 True 250° → Magnetic 258°.

 ⚠️ Caution: Know whether your compass has adjustable declination.
 If it’s set in the baseplate, don’t do math twice.
+📝 Note: Declination shifts over time.
+Check your local value annually and update your compass/baseplate notes; many topo maps show the year and annual change.
 ⚠️ Caution: Keep compasses away from ferrous metal, vehicles, and phones when taking bearings.
 Step 3–5 m away, level the compass, and re‑check to avoid magnetic interference.

 ## Triangulation